evelyndeathtrap/Concord-/README.md

 I think this started with a bottle opener and a can (not author's idea)

-* note a full sex change by modern technology is impossible, meant as opposed to it being a war purposed device or machine.
+* note a full sex change by modern technology is impossible, meant as opposed to it being a war purposed device or machine. can also solve age in theory

 * Please do not use for combat or war other than defense.
 Please don't be offensive